Cleaning out the lint trap of your dryer is second nature to most. We often do it after each load.

 The same holds true for your dryer vent.
 This is the tube that runs from your dryer to the outside of your house.
 It helps remove hot air and moisture.
 If this vent gets clogged it can lead to many complications.

-Here are the top 5 reasons why it’s important to keep your dryer vent clean and free from clogs and lint.
+Here are the top 5 reasons why it’s important to clean your dryer vent of clogs and lint.

 The number 1 reason on our list is safety!
-Dryers run hot and lint is highly flammable, which makes for a dangerous combination.
+Dryers run hot and lint is highly flammable, which makes for a dangerous combination if you don't clean your dryer vent.

 According to the U.S. Fire Administration, clothes dryers are responsible for more than 15,000 structure fires each year and 80% of those are due to clogged dryer vents.
 This is a preventable problem.